-No student shall possess beepers, cell phones, toys, tape/disc players, radios, other electronic device/games, laser devices, fidget spinners, tracking devices or any other device or item which disrupts or interferes with any lawful mission, process or function of the school.
-They are prohibited.
+No student shall possess beepers, cell phones, toys, tape/disc players, radios, other electronic device/games, laser device, or any other device or item which disrupts or interferes with any lawful mission, process or function of the school unless the classroom teacher requests the device for lessons.
 See the Code of Student Conduct and Discipline for specific details.